 It’s not like there aren’t enough choices in the grocery store.
 Too many choices, actually.
 Does anyone else get overwhelmed trying to buy something simple like toothpaste?
 Yeah.
 I’m the one staring at the shelves for ten minutes and then I end up getting the same thing I got last time.
 Sheesh.

-We sometimes add a bit of cayenne for a spicy version of this homemade “cheese” cracker.
+We sometimes add a bit of cayenne for a spicy version of this dairy free “cheese” cracker.
 Or you can put some herbs or spices in there with or without the nutritional yeast.
-Oh, and you’ve got to try these ranch flavored crackers too!
+Oh, and you’ve got to try these ranch flavored Paleo crackers too!

 These crackers are really simple to make.
 With three ingredients (I don’t count the salt), it comes together start to finish in 20 minutes tops.